4Xplos1on/NBA-ML-Predictor/README.md

 ## Real-World Context

-The ML Model started as a contrarian model — flagging picks on the Wizards and Celtics in April 2026 that Vegas was fading due to resting players.
-After expanding the feature set to include eFG%, win streaks, back-to-back flags, ELO ratings, and a 10-game rolling window, the model crossed the Vegas baseline.
+The ML Model started as a simple model — flagging picks on the Wizards and Celtics in April 2026 that Vegas was fading due to resting players.
+After expanding the feature set to include eFG%, win streaks, back-to-back flags, ELO ratings, and a 10-game rolling window, the model crossed some of the Vegas baselines.

 Vegas consensus accuracy: ~65–67%
 The ML Model  holdout accuracy: **69%**